jeppevammenkristensen/auto-spectre/README.md

 * Single property.
 It's expected that the method has one parameter that is the same as the property
 * Enumerable property.
 It's expected that the first parameter is an IEnumerable of the property type and the second parameter is the type

+The method pointed to must be public, but can be instance and static.

 ### Example

 ```csharp